Bristol-Myers Squibb buying Celgene in $74B deal

 Bristol would gain the cancer treatment Revlimid in the cash-and-stock deal announced Thursday, as well as inflammatory disease treatments and several products close to launching.

-The cash-and-stock portion of the deal total $102.43, based on Wednesday's closing price of $52.43 for Bristol shares.
+The cash-and-stock portion of the deal totals $102.43, based on Wednesday's closing price of $52.43 for Bristol shares.
 That represents a premium of nearly 54 percent to Celgene's closing price of $66.64.

-Shareholders of Bristol-Myers Squibb Co., based in New York City, would own about 69 percent of the company, with Celgene shareholders owning about 31 percent.
+Shareholders of Bristol-Myers Squibb Co., based in New York, would own about 69 percent of the company, with Celgene shareholders owning about 31 percent.